GOD is Good… All the time!

 Pastor Brad Wing –The churched voted, on January 17, 2016 to receive Brad as Senior pastor.
 Brad continued at the church until he resigned in January 2018 to explore other opportunities.

 Sunday January 6, 2019 – Rev Waymond Duke accepted our call to be our new Pastor.
-His arrival date will be announced soon.

 “God is Good…”